maelsan/Potazyum/README.md

 ```

 ## Licence
-The GNU GENERAL PUBLIC LICENSE MIT.
+The MIT License (MIT).
 Please see License File for more information.